MadeByThePinsHub/handbook/handbook/devops/index.md

 ## Related Pages
 * [Onboarding Process]: if you're looking for any information on how we onboard new team members.

-## References and Notes
 [^1]: https://www.webopedia.com/TERM/D/devops_development_operations.html.
 [^2]: But there are some things that we exclude due to various reasons like some doesn't apply to us, or some sort of GitLab-only content.
+Our best advise?
+Read GitLab Handbook.
+Period.

 <!-- Link references -->
 [Developers' Changelogs]: https://t.me/DevChangeLogs_byMPTeam